Stephen Jelicich

 Stephen Albert Jelicich (1 March 1923 – 19 December 2015) was a New Zealand architect and historian.
+He was one of the founders of JASMaD, which grew to become one of New Zealand's largest architectural firms.

 Early life and family

 Born Stjepan Albert Jeličić on 1 March 1923 in Sućuraj, Kingdom of Serbs, Croats and Slovenes (present-day Republic of Croatia), the son of Victor and Srećka Jeličić, the family emigrated to New Zealand in 1927.
 Stephen Jelicich became a naturalised New Zealander in 1928.

 He was educated at Sacred Heart College, and later studied at Auckland University College, where he graduated with a Bachelor of Architecture degree in 1949.
 Jelicich married Barbara Jean McLennan in 1958.

 Architectural practice

 In 1949, Jelicich formed Brenner Associates in Auckland with fellow architects Desmond Mullen and Ron Grant and designer Milan Mrkusich.
 As well as architectural work, the firm engaged in integrated interior, exhibition, lighting and furniture design.
 In 1950 they established Auckland's first modern design store, specialising in imported and local furniture, ceramics, woodwork and glass.

 Brenner Associates was dissolved in about 1958, and Jelicich went into sole practice.

 Around 1960, Jelicich formed the Architects Planning Group, with the aim of influencing planning issues in Auckland.
 He entered into partnership in 1963 with Rodney Davies, Ivan Mercep, John Austin and Graham Smith to form what would become JASMaD (later Jasmax, one of the largest architectural practices in New Zealand).